Md. Abdullah-Al Mamun

 +

 This study presents the first integrated explainable and physics-informed AI framework combining ML, deep learning, and Physics-Informed Neural Networks (PINNs) to predict and interpret seasonal water quality dynamics in the Padma River Basin.
 Using 44 monitoring sites sampled during winter and monsoon seasons, the framework integrates WQI assessment, SHAP and game-theory attribution, probabilistic uncertainty analysis, and spatial autocorrelation.
-Seasonal variability dominates over spatial variability, with winter low-flow intensifying solute concentrations, while monsoon discharge promotes basin-wide dilution.
-PINN-based data augmentation improves model generalization, and explainable modeling identifies nitrate, dissolved oxygen, pH, and suspended solids as key seasonal drivers.
+Seasonal variability dominates, with winter low-flow intensifying solute concentrations and monsoon discharge promoting basin-wide dilution and recovery.

 • Seasonal variability dominated water quality dynamics (p < 0.0001)

-• NO₃⁻ emerged as dominant contaminant with episodic WHO limit exceedance
+• NO₃⁻ emerged as dominant contaminant with episodic WHO exceedance

-• PINN-based data augmentation improved prediction stability under limited sampling
+• PINN-based augmentation improved prediction stability under limited sampling

 📄 doi:10.1007/s10653-026-03031-z ↗